An immersive augmented reality gardening experience, breathing new life in public green spaces.

 Facilities enhance comfort and encourage greater interaction with green spaces.

-Our Solution
+Our Solution and its Outcome

 The team developed ‘gARdens’, an augmented reality (AR) mobile application that aligns with SDG 11.7 by fostering safe, inclusive, and accessible green spaces using mixed reality experiences.
 Users nurture virtual plants by completing activities, while playful AR decals in parks encourage discovery and interaction.
 This shared virtual garden aims to promote community connection, belonging, and engagement through collective participation and thoughtful prompts.